ICGV Óðinn

 ICGV Óðinn is a decommissioned offshore patrol vessel formerly operated by the Icelandic Coast Guard.
 She is the oldest ship in the coastguard's fleet, and it is believed that her Burmeister & Wain engines are the only such engines that are still serviceable in the world today.
 Since her withdrawal from active duty, she has served as a floating exhibit at the Reykjavík Maritime Museum in Reykjavík Harbour.
 The ship is still maintained, and operative as of June 2022.

 Service

-On 23 October 1963, Óðinn went to the aid of the British trawler Northern Spray, which had run aground off the coast of Iceland, and with the trawler James Barrie, rescued Northern Sprays crew and attempted unsuccessfully to refloat the stranded trawler.
+On 10 July 1960, Óðinn fired on the British trawler Grimsby Town, which was claimed to be fishing within Iceland's 12 mile territorial waters, with two shots hitting Grimsby Town's funnel.
+The Royal Navy frigate Palliser came up and prevented Óðinn from arresting Grimsby Town.
+On 27 April 1963, Óðinn caught the Aberdeen trawler Milwood and after a chase, took the trawler into Reykjavík.
+Milwood was eventually released in August that year after the trawler's owners paid a bond of £10,000.
+On 23 October 1963, Óðinn went to the aid of the British trawler Northern Spray, which had run aground off the coast of Iceland, and with the trawler James Barrie, rescued Northern Spray's crew and attempted unsuccessfully to refloat the stranded trawler.

 The Cod Wars

 On 30 April 1976, during the cod wars, she was rammed in the stern by the British sidewinder trawler Arctic Corsair, after Óðinn had made three attempts to cut the trawl warps.
 In 2017, with both vessels museum ships, their bells were exchanged as a gesture of cooperation.